State University of Campinas: University restaurants

 There are multiple restaurants operated and subsidized by the university serving only the academic community.
 Commonly called bandejão ("large tray" in Portuguese) due to the metal trays used to serve the students, the restaurants provide up to three meals per day, the breakfast costing R$2 for students and lunch and dinner costing R$3, a price that has only been updated once in over a decade, despite the strong inflation.
 The main bandejão is located near the center of the circular campus, receiving students from all different areas of the university and acting as the informal social heart of the university where events, parties and political campaigns are announced to the students.

 The restaurants at the university are staffed with nutritionists and food engineers, often students at the university, offering balanced menu that meets the nutritional needs of the university population, serving over 10 thousand meals per day at the main campus.
 The menu usually consists of rice and beans, a traditional staple food in Brazil, a type of meat (chicken, beef, sausage, pork, etc.), textured soy protein for vegetarians, salad, juice, and dessert.

-There are three such restaurants in the main campus, with two additional restaurants located in the Limeira and Piracicaba campuses.
-In all of them access is restricted to those who have a university-issued smart card ID, which is also used to pay for the food.
-In addition to the subsidized restaurants, there are several smaller, privately ran restaurants across the campus and many more located in Barão Geraldo, often just a short walk away from the campus.
+There are three such restaurants on the main campus, with two additional restaurants located in the Limeira and Piracicaba campuses.
+Access is restricted to those who have a university-issued smart card ID, which is also used to pay for the food.
+In addition to the subsidized restaurants, there are several smaller, privately run restaurants across the campus and many more located in Barão Geraldo, often just a short walk away from the campus.